casframe/rabbit-turkey-project/README.md

 ## 📖 Terms of Use

-By engaging with "Rabbit Gifts" "Turkey Drop", you agree to the following principles:
+By engaging with "🐇Rabbit Gifts" "🦃Turkey Lostting", you agree to the following principles:

 ### ✅ You MAY: